-Newport Securities Corporation Broker, Dustin Shafer, Has Had Eight Customer Complaint Disclosures Since June 2007
+Newport Securities Corporation Broker, Dustin Shafer, Barred By FINRA

-Dustin Shafer (CRD # 4198962) is a Financial Advisor at Newbridge Securities Corporation in Springfield, IL.
-Dustin Shafer has been in the securities industry since 2000 and previously worked at Money Concepts Advisory Service, Money Concepts Capital Corp., and Chase Investment Services Corp.
+Dustin Shafer (CRD # 4198962) was a Financial Advisor at Newbridge Securities Corporation in Springfield, IL.
+Dustin Shafer was been in the securities industry since 2000 and previously worked at Money Concepts Advisory Service, Money Concepts Capital Corp., and Chase Investment Services Corp.

 • June 2020—”Clients are alleging unsuitable investment recommendations, misrepresentation and omission, violation of Illinois Securities Law and Regulations of 1953, violation of the Illinois Consumer Fraud & Deceptive Practices Act, Breach of Fiduciary Duty, violation of FINRA Rule 3110, negligence and breach of contract.”
-The matter remains pending.
+The matter settled for $280,000.

 • January 2020—”CUSTOMER ALLEGES THE INVESTMENT WAS NOT EXPLAINED AND THAT HE WAS GUARANTEED A MONTHY DIVIDEND.
 CUSTOMER ALSO ALLEGES LOSSES DUE TO A DEVALUATION OF THE OFFERING.”
 Alleged damages are $175,000 and the matter remains pending.